ArcInnov/AI-powered-Chrome-extension-inspired-by-Emma-Watson/Thick-red-border/Log-1.md

     let length = images.length; // stores length of arra in variable for (let i = 0; i < length; i++) { // for loop conditions
        images[i].style.border = "thick solid #FF0000"; // adds border to images & #FF0000 hex code for color red

+Saw EKAGI's code for doing the same thing
+You need to add !important to your border adding code to overrride cases where the browser's pre-existing code takes precedence
+! important is used to override any other css attributes/values